Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering: Correctness w.r.t Information Need

 \subsection{Evaluation Metrics}

-Evaluation in QA usually involves comparing model responses to human-annotated gold answers.
-The metrics used for this comparison can be divided into two categories:
+Evaluating correctness in QA involves comparing model responses to human-annotated gold answers.
+Below, we describe the two broad categories of automatic evaluation metrics:

-\paragraph{Lexical Match} These metrics score a model response based on its token overlap with the gold standard answer.
+\paragraph{Lexical Matching} These metrics score a model response based on its token overlap with the gold answer.
 While some metrics perform bag-of-words matching (e.g., Exact Match (EM), F1), others consider the order of the tokens by $n$-gram matching such as METEOR \citep{banerjee2005meteor}, and ROUGE \citep{lin2004rouge}.

-In this work, we also consider \textit{Recall} --- the proportion of tokens in the reference answer that are present in the model response.
-Recall does not penalize verbose model response, as long as the response contains the reference answer tokens.
-Recent works that have evaluated the verbose responses generated by instruction-following models \cite{Liu023lostinmiddle, Mallen2023llm_memorization} have used a similar metric \textit{accuracy}, whereby a model's response is considered correct if any reference answer appears as a substring within the model's response.
-This is a stricter version of recall that cannot handle small variations between reference answer and model response, such as if the reference answer is \textit{John Kennedy} and the model response is \textit{John F Kennedy}.
-To avoid any confusion, we refer to this metric as \textit{Recall (S)}, indicating it as a stricter version of token-level recall.
+In this work, we also consider \textit{Recall} -- the proportion of tokens in the reference answer that are present in the model response.
+Recall does not penalize a verbose response, as long as it contains the reference answer tokens.
+Recent works \cite{Liu023lostinmiddle, Mallen2023llm_memorization} have used a similar metric whereby a model response is correct if it fully contains the reference answer as a substring.
+We refer to this metric as \textit{Recall (Strict)}, as it is a stricter version of token-level recall.